KIwabuchi/serac/src/docs/sphinx/dev_guide/macmini.rst

 4. **Two Logins**

 Once you have a MyPass and you have admin rights, try to log in again.
 There should be two passwords required to log in.
-The first one is for your MyPass (assuming it's connected to the machine) and the other is for the account login.
+The first one is for your MyPass (assuming it's plugged into to the machine) and the other is for the account login.

 5. **Download and setup Brew**